Gares95/Streaming-Event-Pipeline_Apache-Kafka/README.md

     - turnstile.py: Creates a turnstile data producer.
     - weather.py: Python Script that periodically emits weather data to our REST Proxy.

-- Schemas: This folder contains the avro schemas for the different types producer and consumed by the Kafka cluster.
+- Schemas: This folder contains the avro schemas for the different producer types that are consumed by the Kafka cluster.

 **Consumer**